arielf/weight-loss/README.md

     halfnhalf          171855     0.00     0.00   -0.4673 -63.41%
     sleep              127071     0.00     0.00   -0.7369 -100.00%

-Despite its noisy nature, insufficient data, and inaccuracies in weighting, the diet machine-learning experiment made two things very obvious, very early:
+Despite its noisy nature, insufficient data, and inaccuracies in weighting, the diet machine-learning experiment made three things very obvious, very early:

 - Sleeping longer is #1 factor in losing weight.
 Lack of sleep does the opposite.
 - Carbs make you gain weight.
-The worst are high-starch foods, fatty and oily stuff does the opposite.
+The worst are high-starch foods.
+- Fatty and oily food does the opposite: it makes you lose weight

 It took me a while to figure out the sleep part.
 When we sleep we don't eat.
 It is as simple as that.